Customer Acquisition and How to Improve It

 Customer Acquisition Methods

-Through the line and below the line is where the process becomes much more scientific and informative.
-For instance, a direct mail pack that contains phone numbers or mailing addresses provides the advertising agency with data that can tell them:
+Through the line and below the line advertising is where the process becomes much more scientific and informative.
+For instance, a direct mail pack that contains phone numbers or mailing addresses provides an advertising agency with data that can help them track:

 - How many pieces were mailed out

 - How many pieces were opened and responded to

 - How many pieces resulted in a sale, or conversion